Alpha (The Walking Dead): Season 9

 In the episode "The Calm Before", as the fair at the Kingdom begins, Alpha leads an attack on one caravan from the Hilltop going to the Kingdom.
 Alpha sneaks into the fair, posing as one of the Alexandria fairgoers from the caravan, and gathers intel.
 That night, as most of the fairgoers gather to watch a movie, Lydia is saving a seat for Henry when Alpha quietly sits next to her and gestures for her to stay quiet.
 Outside the theater, Alpha tries to convince Lydia to come with her, but Lydia rejects her.
 Alpha condemns her as weak, excommunicates her from the Whisperers, and departs.
 Later, at the Whisperers' new camp, Alpha, now out of disguise, joins her people, and approaches Daryl, Carol, Michonne (Danai Gurira), and Yumiko (Eleanor Matsuura), who were captured by Beta and are now tied to a tree.
 After announcing that her daughter is no longer a concern, Alpha takes out a shotgun and tells Daryl to come with her alone.
 At dawn, Alpha leads Daryl to the top of a cliff where a horde of walkers and Whisperers walk beneath them.
 She tells him that his friends at the camp are fine and that she has marked off a line which is the extent of their lands, but the next time his people cross into her land she will release the horde into theirs.
 Back in her camp, Alpha begins to tear up over the loss of her daughter.
 When a Whisperer accidentally witnesses her crying, Alpha kills him to make sure no one ever sees her being weak.
-Alpha and the Whisperers surprise 12 residents from each community, including Henry, and kill them.
+Alpha and the Whisperers surprise a total of 12 residents from all three communities, including Henry, and kill them.
 Alpha leaves their decapitated, zombiefied heads on pikes at the border, meant to signify Alpha's territory boundary.
 Carol, Henry's adoptive mother, vows to kill Alpha to avenge him.
 In the season finale, "The Storm", in their camp, Alpha reminds Beta that she will need to be strong for what comes next, and Beta assures her she will be.
 Per Alpha's request, Beta flogs her arm with a branch to make her stronger, leaving several lashes on her arm, as she used to do to Lydia.